nativanando/react-setup/README.md

 `.eslintrc.json` File to set up the eslint/prettier conventions.

-`.eslintrc.json` File to set up the source code path for enabling the absolute path import.
+`.eslintrc.json` File to set up the source code path for enabling the absolute import path.

 ### File structure